and its use in a balanced antenna configuration

 Manual antenna tuners are slow and tricky to use, especially when the dismally uninformative SWR meter is used as the only indicating device.
 Many operators also have little understanding of matching networks and consequently have difficulty in finding the correct settings.

-work was started, the most popular item aimed at the amateur
+but when this work was started, the most popular item aimed at the

-and by taking certain liberties with the instructions in the
+taking certain liberties with the instructions in the user manual, was

 SGC-230 Technical Description: